How Does WiFi Work?

 Explanation

-Your router receives internet data through a cable (from your ISP) and converts this digital information into radio waves.
+Your router receives internet data through a cable from your ISP (the modem and router serve different roles) and converts this digital information into radio waves.
 These waves carry data encoded in their pattern of frequencies and amplitudes.
 WiFi-enabled devices have receivers that detect these radio waves and decode the patterns back into usable data.

 Two main frequency bands are used: 2.4 GHz and 5 GHz (with newer WiFi 6E adding 6 GHz).
 2.4 GHz travels farther and penetrates walls better but is slower and more crowded (microwaves, Bluetooth, and neighbors use this band).
 5 GHz is faster with less interference but has shorter range.